Rub21/findchangeset-plugin/Build-plugin.md

 ```

 **Note:**
-Is necessary add a image in  `images` folder on this case we will use the [image](https://raw.githubusercontent.com/JOSM/tofix-plugin/master/images/icontofix.png) from [tofix-plugin](https://github.com/JOSM/tofix-plugin)
+We have to add a image in  `images` folder on this case we will use the [image](https://raw.githubusercontent.com/JOSM/tofix-plugin/master/images/icontofix.png) from [tofix-plugin](https://github.com/JOSM/tofix-plugin)

 #### Start Coding